earthly/website/blog/_posts/2029-01-01-brown-green-language.md

 Dreaded Langauges 83% Brown
 </figcaption>

-The top 15 Dreaded languages, minus HTML and CSS, are almost all are brown languages.
-15 of the 22 langauges in our list are brown, so this is higher than we would expect by chance.
+The Top Dreaded languages are almost all are brown languages.
+68% of the langauges in our full list are brown while 83% of the dreaded langagues are brown.
+This is higher than we would expect by chance.

-### The Loved Greens
+## The Loved Green Programming Languages

 ``` matplotlib
 import matplotlib.pyplot as plt